Motorola AURA

 The Nokia 7900, introduced in 2007, is a very interesting piece thanks to its highly uncommon design.
 The presence of this particular series speaks a very direct language on mobile aesthetics from Nokia when it was at its peak: in other words, a daring statement.
 The 7900 Prism, with its sharp lines and geometric forms and colorful OLED display, appeals to that fashionable sort who considers the look of a mobile as important as the look of the owner.

 Even with such looks the Nokia 7900 Prism was a bigger youngster in the evolution of Nokia’s strategy to set itself apart in the increasingly-nuanced mobile market where the first instances of smartphones were starting to show up.
-While others were busy adding features or simply designing their phones to look more and more like an iPhone, Nokia was taking a detour and really looking to make their devices stand apart.
+While a bunch of people were busy adding features, or just designing their phones to look more and more like an iPhone, Nokia kind of took a detour and decided to make their devices stand apart.

-The review will take a deep dive into the Nokia 7900 Prism, touching upon the design, build, display, performance, camera, connectivity, battery life, software, and general user experience.
-By the book’s end, you will have solid grounds for what made this phone great and where it excelled or fell short.
+This review will go deep into the Nokia 7900 Prism, touching on design, build, display, overall performance, camera setup, connectivity, battery endurance, software, and that day to day user experience.
+By the book end, you’ll have solid grounds for seeing what actually made this phone feel great, and where it really excelled or where it fell short.

 Design and Build Quality